gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 192.168.168.2
 ```

-To change them to suitable addresses, one must simplify _modify the binary
+To change them to suitable addresses, one can simply _modify the binary
 directly_!
 I don't own a [magnetized needle](https://xkcd.com/378/) so instead
 I'll use the tool `hexedit`.

+The `hexedit` tool lets you print and modify the raw bytes in any type of file.
-When you run `hexedit bootimg.bin` it shows you the hexadecimal and ASCII
+When you run `hexedit bootimg.bin` it prints the hexadecimal and ASCII
-representations of the binary data in the image file:
+representations of the binary data in the file:
 ```
 000000B0   E5 9F 03 24  E5 9F 13 24  E5 9F 23 24  EB 00 04 97  ...$...$..#$....
 000000C0   E5 9F 03 20  EB 00 00 F6  E3 50 00 00  0A 00 00 02  ... .....P......